 We start considering a standard model for the potential outcomes.
-Let $Y_{jt}(0)$ ($Y_{jt}(1)$) be the potential outcome of group $j$ at time $t$ when this group is untreated (treated) at this period.
+Let $Y_{jt}(0)$ ($Y_{jt}(1)$) be the potential outcome of unit $j$ at time $t$ when this unit is untreated (treated) at this period.
 We consider first that potential outcomes are given by

-where $\theta_j$ and $\gamma_t$ are, respectively, group- and time-invariance unobserved variables, while $\eta_{jt}$ represents unobserved variables that may vary at both dimensions.
-Importantly, we do not impose any restriction on the serial and spatial correlations of $\eta_{jt}$, so this is a very general model; $\alpha_{jt}$ is the (possibly heterogeneous) treatment effect on group $j$ at time $t$.\footnote{All results remain unchanged in case we consider a setting with individual-level observations $i$ within units $j$, $Y_{ijt}$, and we consider clustering at the unit level.
+where $\theta_j$ and $\gamma_t$ are, respectively, unit- and time-invariant unobserved variables, while $\eta_{jt}$ represents unobserved variables that may vary at both dimensions.
+We do not impose any restriction on the serial and spatial correlations of $\eta_{jt}$, so this is a very general model; $\alpha_{jt}$ is the (possibly heterogeneous) treatment effect on unit $j$ at time $t$.\footnote{All results remain unchanged in case we consider a setting with individual-level observations $i$ within units $j$, $Y_{ijt}$, and we consider clustering at the unit level.
 Within-unit spatial correlation can be taken into account by clustering at the unit level, so we are mainly concerned about the possibility of across-units spatial correlation. }